FloreauLuca/floreauluca.github.io/blogpost3.md

 The function is pretty simple, for each block, if there is not another block on each side, it will set it visible.

 <img src="Data/BlogPost/BlogPost3/blockocclusion.jpg" width="300" alt="">
-> Slice of map generation without occlusion
+> Chunk with block occlusion

 <a name="CalculateVisibleStatus"></a>
 ## III.
 CalculateOcclusionStatus